phillipgessert/phillipgessert.github.io/faq.md

 permalink: /FAQ/
 ---

+# What is the usual process?

 # What file formats do you accept?

 I prefer **Microsoft Word** format, but can also accept Apple Pages, Google Docs, RTF, Markdown, or most any other text format.

-# What file formats will I receive?
+# What file formats do you provide?

 I provide fully tested and validated **ePub** and **MOBI** files for ebook, and print-ready **PDF** for print.